How PDF Course Catalogs are Holding Your Higher Education Institution Back

 Accessibility Issues

-Modern digital catalogs, such as those provided by Clean Catalog, are designed with accessibility in mind.
+Modern web-based catalogs, such as those provided by Clean Catalog, are designed with accessibility in mind.
 They adhere to web content accessibility guidelines (WCAG), ensuring that all students can easily access and navigate the information they need.

 Limited Searchability

-PDFs are notoriously difficult to search.
+PDFs are notoriously difficult to search through.
 While you can use the search function within a PDF reader, the results are often imprecise or fragmented.
 For students trying to find specific course information or prerequisites, this can be a frustrating experience.
 Additionally, PDFs lack the capability for advanced search features like filtering and sorting.

-##Challenges with Updates and Maintenance Keeping a PDF course catalog up-to-date can be a labor-intensive process.
+##Challenges with Updates and Maintenance Keeping a PDF course catalog up to date can be a labor-intensive process.
 When courses change, new programs are added, or requirements shift, the entire PDF often needs to be revised and redistributed.
-This not only consumes valuable time but can also lead to the distribution of outdated information if changes are not communicated effectively.
+This not only consumes valuable time, but can also lead to the distribution of outdated information if changes are not communicated effectively.

 Subpar User Experience

 The user experience of a PDF catalog is at best frustrating, and at worst dysfunctional.
-Parsing a multi-hundred page document can make it time-consuming to locate the information you’re searching for, and the static nature of PDFs equates to a lack of interactive features.
+Parsing a multi-hundred page document can make it time consuming to locate the information you’re searching for, and the static nature of PDFs equates to a lack of interactive features.
 For today’s tech-savvy student population, a subpar user experience typically leads to higher bounce rates and less interaction with your catalog overall.

 Lack of Integrations